jminor/cardmaker/README.md

 Here are features that may someday be added.
 If you want to contribute to any of these features, pull requests are welcome :)

+- Find a better tool than Inkscape.
+  - While Inkscape is quite powerful, it suffers from quite a few usability issues which make it very frustrating to use.
+- Find something better than SVG.
+  - SVG lacks robust text wrapping features.
+  - SVG lacks many visual effects that would be very helpful.
 - Support for bold, italic, underline, and strikethrough text styles in substitutied text.
 - Combining output images into grids for easy printing.
 - Nesting/instancing of templates within templates (for SVG symbols/icons/images, etc.)